EnoughTea/stabilkon/README.md

 };
 // Load texture atlas with tile images: let tiles_texture_atlas = Texture::new(ctx, "./path/to/forest_tiles.png")?;
-// We won't be using custom shaders and such, so let the mesh builder fix UVs for us: let use_half_pixel_offset = true;
+// We won't be using custom shaders and such - let the mesh builder fix UVs for us: let use_half_pixel_offset = true;

 // Single tile is 32×32: